Ads

 4. Spinner or dome shell attaching screws for tightness.

-The propeller inspection requirements and maintenance procedures discussed in this section are representative of those in widespread use on most of the propellers described in this site.
+The propeller inspection requirements and maintenance procedures discussed in this section are representative of those in widespread use on most of the propellers described in this chapter.
 No attempt has been made to include detailed maintenance procedures for a particular propeller, and all pressures, figures, and sizes are solely for the purpose of illustration and do not have specific application.
 For maintenance information on a specific propeller, always refer to applicable manufacturer instructions.

 Wood Propeller Inspection